Different Packet Types

 2-manifold triangulations are marked by the following icon:

 A 3-manifold triangulation packet describes a triangulated 3-manifold, formed by gluing faces of tetrahedra together in pairs.
-3-manifold triangulations are central to Regina, and you can learn more about using them by reading the chapter on triangulations in this handbook.
+3-manifold triangulations are central to Regina, and you can learn more about using them by reading the triangulations chapter in this handbook.

 3-manifold triangulations are marked by the following icon:

-A SnapPea triangulation packet stores a 3-manifold using SnapPea's internal data structures (in contrast, the usual triangulation packet uses Regina's own structures, which are independent of SnapPea).
-You can learn more about using SnapPea triangulations in the chapter on SnapPea triangulations later in this handbook.
+A SnapPea triangulation packet stores a 3-manifold using SnapPea's internal data structures (in contrast, the usual 3-manifold triangulation packet uses Regina's own structures, which are independent of SnapPea).
+You can learn more about using SnapPea triangulations in the corresponding chapter later in this handbook.

 The advantages of using a SnapPea triangulation is that it stores additional information that Regina does not (such as fillings and peripheral curves), and it offers more direct access to the SnapPea kernel.
 The main disadvantage is that you do not have the fine-grained control over the triangulation that Regina offers you (in particular, you cannot manipulate the triangulation as freely).
 Of course Regina offers you facilities to convert one into the other.